YumYummity/virus-dropper/README.md

 _Unobfuscated: Undetected by all antiviruses as of 04/15/2022._

 _Obfuscated/Release: Undetected by all but one antivirus (Kaspersky) as of 04/15/2022._

 _Virustotal for unobfuscated: https://www.virustotal.com/gui/file/d0ea4a13bdc2df2c33a6aa5d3191a81b1b9e833a38ac3e5d42b30287d03a4f70/detection

 _Virustotal for release: https://www.virustotal.com/gui/file/d1a2249c5f301e639a764733ca6a27d4b04d8bb5f26cf2cf8f89863d61fca22e/detection

-[Release is detected by Kaspersky as "HEUR:Trojan.BAT.Generic", try using the unobfuscated version of the Install.bat that isn't detected(Download source code)]
+==Release is detected by Kaspersky as "HEUR:Trojan.BAT.Generic", try using the unobfuscated version of the Install.bat that isn't detected (Download source code)==

 Exclusions for other antiviruses are not added; antiviruses won't detect the installer but will detect the installed files.
 It will add exclusions for Windows Defender.

 TODO (prob wont actually add these but who knows):

 Exclusions for other antiviruses (Avast, Bitdefender, Norton, etc.)

 Batch file generator (generates the installer)